Take 5 to Improve the Performance of your Procurement Team

 4) Expose your procurement team to innovation

-I recently attended a procurement networking meeting and nearly fell off my chair when little was said about leadership and a lot was discussed about implementing a new ERP system.
+I once attended a procurement networking meeting and nearly fell off my chair when little was said about leadership and a lot was discussed about implementing a new ERP system.

 How can companies still be battling with implementing ERP systems in the days of blockchain, bitcoin, virtual reality and real time transactions?